-Local boundary reviews occur every four years according to legislated time frames, or in response to a referral from the Minister for Local Government.
-The outcome of a local boundary review may include the adjustment of internal or external boundaries, or changes to a council's electoral arrangements.
+Local government reviews occur every four years according to legislated time frames, or in response to a referral from the Minister for Local Government.
+The outcome of a review may include the adjustment of divisional (internal) or external boundaries, or changes to a council's electoral arrangements.

-The last internal boundary reviews took place in 2015.
+The last divisional boundary reviews took place in 2015.
 See the Review of Divided Councils Reports.

-Divided council reviews ensure each division or ward contains a similar number of voters.
+The purpose of these reviews is to ensure each division or ward contains a similar number of voters.

-The Change Commission is also responsible for reviewing the external boundaries and electoral arrangements of councils.
+The Change Commission also assesses proposed changes to the external boundaries or electoral arrangements of local governments.